bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

-# Complete Rewrite for full release v1.0 #
-## Current Version: alpha v2.0 ##

 # Changelog #

-## Changes in alpha v2.0 ##
-- Added a function that only searches for a subreddit format that was implemented in order to elimiate false positives for bot replies.
-Prior to this change, the bot would recognize the first character mentioned in the comment regardless of whether or not the new content post was about them.
-Now, this format eliminates them provided that the moderators use the proper format.
-(Please note: Bot will not reply to any comments if the format is not followed.)

 ## Changes from older versions: ##

 - Readded "and comment.created_utc > start_time:" to the beginning of the main function.
 I intend to fix it.
-This function is to make sure that it only replies to comments that were created after the initial launch of the bot. ~~As of beta v13.3a, it only works about 40% of  the time, and only for certain characters.
-Next release should fix that.~~ ***This function now works as of alpha v1.0*** If you run into issues with the bot not replying to anything and just showing "The Bot is now ready", add a # to the beginning of line 138 and remove the # from line 139 then run the bot.
-(Or if you want to search comments from the past )
+This function is to make sure that it only replies to comments that were created after the initial launch of the bot.

 - Optimized bot for running 24/7 on a hosted server.
 This was done by creating a While true: Try/Except exception condition which tries to execute the main program, but if it runs into any errors, it doesn't exit.
 It just restarts.
 This will also show debug codes.